All Episodes

 How many of you think the Democrats are getting shellacked at every turn?

-Unemployment, still 9%, and it's really higher than that.
+Unemployment still 9%, and it's really higher than that.

-Gasoline heading up to five bucks.
+Gasoline heading up to $5.

 Housing market is a disaster.